-Apart from residence halls, you can rent/share an apartment or choose homestay housing.
+Apart from residence halls, you can rent/share an apartment or choose to live with an Irish family.

-The main accommodation prices for students in Ireland are:
+The average accommodation prices for students in Ireland are:

 Other costs associated with accommodation:

-Average monthly food costs are not high, these may cost around 250 EUR/month for grocery shopping.
+Average monthly food costs are not high.
+You’ll spend around 250 - 350 EUR/month for grocery shopping.
 You can find cheaper food products in supermarkets such as Aldi, Lidl, Tesco, Dunnes or Superquinn.

-You can also dine in a small restaurant and pay 15 EUR or enjoy a three-course meal for two in an average restaurant for 55 EUR.
+You can also dine in a small restaurant and pay 15 EUR or enjoy a three-course meal for two in a mid-range restaurant for 55 EUR.

 The most popular mode of transportation is the bicycle, chosen by 38% of the students.
-You can rent a bicycle to get around the city; rates start from 20 EUR/day.
+You can rent a bicycle to get around the city for around 20 EUR/day.

-Some other small expenses you may need during your study:
+Other expenses you need to cover during your study: